How To Get Your Real Estate License in PA

 The cost of real estate class in PA varies significantly between the different schools and courses offered.
 At the time of writing this article, the fees have ranged from $149 to $795.
 Although the cost might be an essential factor, this fee should be considered an investment in your education and future earning potential.
 Choose your education based on quality and desire rather than cost alone.

-For JBREA’s current fees and schedule, check here.
+For JBREA’s Upcoming Events and classes, check out our Real Estate Calendar.
 We recognize the importance of a quality real estate education and want to lower entry barriers.
 That is why we are proudly offering a payment plan option.

 Get Your PA Real Estate License